I may receive a commission if you make a purchase through links in this post.

 Here’s the video tutorial if you’re a visual learner.

 - Depending on your climate and how warm or cool you keep your home, you may need to adjust the amount of beeswax in this recipe.
 Use more beeswax for a firmer deodorant, less for a creamier deodorant.

 - You may omit the cornstarch and replace it with additional arrowroot.

 - This deodorant isn’t quite as effective as my original recipe at eliminating odor, although it absorbs wetness well.
-For me, the essential oil scent is enough to keep odor at bay.
+For me, the essential oil scent is enough to keep odor at bay, unless I have a particularly stressful day.
 However, my husband found it wasn’t enough for him.
 (The baking soda is what neutralizes odor the best.)
 If you experience this, you could try adding just 1 TBSP baking soda.

 - If you’re really concerned about odor, using tea tree oil with whatever other essential oil you’re using is a great idea.
 Or, go back to my original deodorant recipe.
 You kind of have to decide which is more important to you: sensitive skin relief or odor elimination.

 - Allow the deodorant to absorb for a few minutes before getting dressed to eliminate any oil staining.
 A little goes a long way.